MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 4. If you have sufficient Azure Active Directory permissions, the cluster registration workflow should now proceed to completion, and you should be able to see your cluster in the Azure portal.
 If you receive a message that you need additional Azure Active Directory permissions, proceed to step 5.

 5. If you don't have sufficient Azure Active Directory permissions, you'll need to ask your Azure AD admin to [grant permissions to the app](../manage/manage-azure-registration.md#assign-azure-ad-app-permissions).
-You should see a link to the specific app ID on the Azure portal as in the screenshot below.
-Give this link to your Azure AD admin.
+You should see a link to the Azure portal that goes to the cluster's specific app ID, as in the screenshot below.
+Copy this link and give it to your Azure AD admin.
 To check whether consent has been granted, select **View consent in Azure AD**.
 After consent has been granted, re-run the wizard beginning with step 2 above.

    :::image type="content" source="media/register/registration-permissions.png" alt-text="If you need additional Azure Active Directory permissions to register the cluster, you'll be given a link to provide to your Azure AD admin" lightbox="media/register/registration-permissions.png":::